Gelsleichter/micro_theme_vibrant_ink/Readme.md

-Micro is a text/code editor for linux terminal.
+Micro is a text/code editor for Linux terminal.

-See the micro_theme folder colors only.
+See the micro_theme folder https://github.com/Gelsleichter/micro_theme_vibrant_ink/blob/main/vibrant_ink.micro for colors only.

 Micro sources, https://micro-editor.github.io/index.html, https://github.com/zyedidia/micro.

 Installation:
-- Navigate to desired folder, then run the comand bellow to install in this folder (this will download and install micro):
+- Navigate to the desired folder, then run the command below to install in this folder (this will download and install micro):

 curl https://getmic.ro | bash